 Sa’ed: I was most surprised by how seriously many students take it when a live proctor enters their session.
 I don’t want to frighten them – I’m here to help.

-What’s the biggest challenge you face as a proctor?
+What’s the biggest challenge you face when you proctor online exams?

 Corey: I love my job, but it can be challenging when it’s midterms or finals week.
 We work extra hours to ensure all exams are effectively proctored and that students have an excellent experience.
 I am grateful for the awesome people that work with me to proctor everyone.